mainmatter/mainmatter.com/src/posts/2014-04-24-embersimpleauth-needs-a-logo.md

 ---
-title: 'Ember.SimpleAuth needs a logo!'
+title: "Ember.SimpleAuth needs a logo!"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte posts a request for the community to contribute a logo to Ember.SimpleAuth.'
+  "Marco Otte-Witte posts a request for the community to contribute a logo to Ember.SimpleAuth."
-topic: ember
+tags: ember
 ---

 The project needs a logo.